nptscot/nptscot.github.io/manual/index.md

     <tr>
     <tr>
         <td>Shared Footway</td>
-        <td>In Cycling by Design this is a cycle track at footway level (adjacent to carriageway)" but that does not provide separation from pedestrians, i.e. a pavement that has been designated for use by both pedestrians and people cycling.</td>
+        <td>In Cycling by Design this is a "cycle track at footway level (adjacent to carriageway)" that does not provide separation from pedestrians, i.e. a pavement that has been designated for use by both pedestrians and people cycling.</td>
         <td><a href="https://www.cyclestreets.net/location/92805/" target="_blank"><img src="/manual/shareduse.jpg" alt="Shared footway" /></a></td>
         <td><span style="background-color: #ffbf00; color: white;">Orange</span></td>
     </tr>